-- I don’t say yes to all work I’m offered.
+- I won’t be cajoled into taking work I’ve already said “no” to accepting.
 Because I’ve experienced harassment and bullying in the past for not taking work, please be clear that I reserve the right to decline any business opportunity at any time for any reason without explanation.
 I only will say “no, thank you” and fully expect that to be the end of the discussion.

 I only work with thriving enterprises where there’s a mutual fit, and our project can be successful.